walterhiggins/ScriptCraft/docs/YoungPersonsGuideToProgrammingMinecraft.md

 ...
 If I want to find Jane's score, I look *down* the list of names in the name column until I find 'jane' then look *across* to get her score.
-In Javascript, an object which stored such a table would look like this...
+In JavaScript, an object which stored such a table would look like this...

 ```javascript